rxzyx/drawbattleio-hack/README.md

 ### JavaScript
 - For the User Script (on the browser), download TamperMonkey and just paste the contents of hack.js into an empty UserScript file and then just play the game!
+- If the user does not choose a word, then the answer will *always* be the first choice.

 ### Python
 - For the Python mini-console (which needs more work to be done), just run the Python file and do what it says.
 - You will need minimum Python 3.10
-- It's not yet finished!
-Still a lot of work to do... will really appreciate some pull requests, from style to logic.
+- Will really appreciate some pull requests, from style to logic.
 - You will need to install aioconsole by using pip for best console usage!
 - If you want to make another template function (feel free to make a pull request, for anything!), make sure its name ends with "_template"!